 Photo via pixabay.com

-A new chemical company is planning to give new life to a former manufacturing site in the region.
+A local restaurateur is giving new life to a former eatery in town.